 - Alternate Continuity: Studio Nue has placed Macross II in a "parallel world."
-All other Macross storylines, starting with Macross Plus, have ignored Macross II — except Macross 7, which reused some of the songs (in a Dis Continuity Nod).
+All other Macross storylines, starting with Macross Plus, have ignored Macross II — except Macross 7, which reused some of the songs and included a similar female lead (in a Discontinuity Nod).

 - Amazon Brigade: Faerie Squadron

 - Belligerent Sexual Tension: Between Hibiki and Sylvie.

 - Body Horror: The Marduk on the bridge of Ingues' ship.
 Just...look at those poor guys.

 - Bridge Bunnies: Saori, Amy, and Nastasha make up the rest of Sylvie's flight team, Faerie Squadron.
 Though they're usually fighting in Valkyries as opposed to running the bridge on a capital ship, their personalities and their positions in the storyline are similar to those of Kim, Shammie, and Vanessa in the original Macross.

 - Cool Plane: The Valkyrie variable fighters, especially the all-new prototype Metal Siren.

 - Exty Years from Now: Produced in 1992, takes place in 2092... which doesn't help it's place within the main Macross universe, which has barely got into the 2070's.

 - Flanderization: Of the defeat of the Zentradi — actually a plot point.
 The UN Spacy has turned their discovery of culture into the "Minmei Attack", or just broadcasting a no-name Idol Singer at the enemy until they collapse in disarray.
 The Mardook counteract that with their own singing, but Hibiki introducing Ishtar to human culture the old-fashioned way is what saves the day.